Getting Started with CheriBSD 24.05

 Final configuration

-If there are further configuration settings to change, select an appropriate option from the menu and press Space.
+If there are further configuration settings to change, use the up/down arrow keys to highlight an appropriate option from the menu, then use the left arrow key to select the Select button and press Enter.
 Otherwise, press Enter to complete the installation:

 │ Setup of your FreeBSD system is nearly complete.
 You can now modify your │